lucchesia/tropy-mmllm/README.md

 The source sample is available for download here: [Google Drive - DH2025 Source Sample](https://drive.google.com/drive/folders/1FHK9q-j9ZpsWKCXxaBkuaxjUc3nIIxn4?usp=sharing).

 Please download the `.tropy` project file to open and experiment with a ready-to-use Tropy project.
 Additionally, import the **Vatican Ebrei Series Item template** and **Vatican Ebrei Series Photo template** (both provided as `.ttp` files) to ensure metadata consistency and proper structure.
 See [here](https://docs.tropy.org/in-the-template-editor/export-import-templates) for how to import or export templates in Tropy.

+---

+## Transcribe with Tropy

+As part of a conference-wide experiment, a special version of the Tropy transcription plugin will be available along the latest beta release, providing **10 daily credits (images) from July 11–18** for use with the Transkribus service.

+This is a great opportunity to generate high-quality transcriptions for your own items before running them through this analysis workflow.
+**[add Sylvester's final details]**

+---

+## Ethical Considerations

+Working with AI and sensitive historical archives requires critical reflection.

+- **Acknowledge Bias:** AI models can perpetuate historical biases.
+Always critically evaluate the summaries and themes they generate.
+- **Transparency:** Notes and titles created by this workflow are clearly marked as "machine-generated" to distinguish between archival fact and computational interpretation.
+- **Non-Destructive:** We encourage workflows that add information (notes, tags or specific metadata fields) rather than overwrite existing metadata.

+Feel free to customize prompts in the notebooks to refine your model outputs and analytical focus according to your research needs.